nicknovitski/gcloud-nix/README.md

 ## Usage

-The options this module declares are documented [the OPTIONS.md file](OPTIONS.md).
-Although if you know even a little nix, I bet you can read the declarations directly from [the module itself](shell-modules/default.nix) directory.
+The options which this module declares are documented [the OPTIONS.md file](OPTIONS.md).
+Although if you know even a little nix, I bet you can read the declarations directly from [the module itself](shell-modules/default.nix).

 ## Examples